adamkovesdi/drupalstack/README.md

 # Implementing a Drupal hosting solution

-In this three part document I will outline how to create a hosting platform for Drupal, deploy Drupal using automation, and I will write a simple ruby application to monitor the status of a Drupal website.
+In this three part document I will outline how to create a hosting platform for Drupal, deploy Drupal using automation, and I will write a simple Ruby application to monitor the status of a Drupal website.

 ## Creating a LAMP stack machine